 Fact Checked

-• Cough with thick yellow or greenish sputum
+• Cough producing thick yellow or green sputum

 • Rapid breathing